ulikoehler/selective-copy/README.md

 This will run `make` in `~/myprojectdir` and copy every file read by `make` (and all its child processes) from `myprojectdir` to `/tmp/myproject-copy`.
 Files read from outside `~/myprojectdir` will not be copied.
 Files that are only written (and not opened for reading or read/write) are not copied.

 Note that for *selective-copy* to work you need to do a clean build in your project using `make`, i.e. do `make clean` or equivalent before running *selective-copy*.
-If make
+If `make` or similar commands are not executed in a clean environment, they might not `open()` all relevant source files.

 ## How does it work?